henriquexaud/henriquexaud/README.md

-Student of Science and Technology specialized in Software Development.
+IT technician specialized in Software Development.

 ##